knative/serving/docs/telemetry.md

 * Istio metrics (mixer, envoy and pilot)
 * Node and pod metrics

 There are several other collectors that are pre-configured but not enabled.
-To see the full list, browse to config/monitoring/prometheus-exporter and config/monitoring/prometheus-servicemonitor folders and deploy them using kubectl apply -f.
+To see the full list, browse to config/monitoring/prometheus-exporter and config/monitoring/prometheus-servicemonitor folders and deploy them using `kubectl apply -f`.

 ## Default logs